9er/myping/README.md

 ## Installation

 Needs `go` to build.
-You can use `make` do fetch dependencies and build the binary.
+You can use `make` to fetch dependencies and build the binary.
 You can optionally run `make setcap` afterwards to set the capability `cap_net_raw`.
 Without this capability, the program can only send pings if you run it as root (or with `sudo`).